SupreetKaur05/Customer-Shopping-Behavior-Analytics/README.md

 ---

-## Project Summary
+# 📄 Project Summary

-This project demonstrates an end-to-end retail analytics workflow by combining Python, SQL, and Power BI to transform raw customer shopping data into actionable business insights.
-It showcases practical skills in data cleaning, SQL analysis, dashboard development, and business reporting, reflecting a real-world data analytics process.
+This project showcases an end-to-end customer shopping behavior analytics workflow using Python, SQL, and Power BI.
+It highlights practical skills in data preprocessing, SQL-based business analysis, dashboard development, KPI visualization, and business reporting through an interactive analytics solution.